diem/diem/language/move-prover/doc/user/spec-lang.md

 }
 ```

-The position of a spec block on module level is not relevant.
-A spec block for the same struct, function, or module can
+The position of a module-level spec block is irrelevant.
+A spec block for a struct, function, or module can
 be repeated multiple times, accumulating the content.

 Each spec block contains a number of members, separated by trailing `;`.
 Not all member types are allowed in all